m4xx101/official-blog-website/content/post/insta_hack.md

  git clone https://github.com/Mebus/cupp.git
  ```

- Awsome tool written by Mebus.!
+ An awsome tool written by Mebus.!

- I've been working on my own wordlist generator tool, I'll post it soon on github and also on the website too, once it get completed, there are some features which are missing or we can say to make wordlist generation more efficient :) so stay tunned.!
+ I've been working on my own wordlist generator tool, I'll post it soon on GitHub and also on the website too, once it gets completed, there are some features which are missing or we can say to make wordlist generation more efficient :) so stay tuned.!

  Yeah and one more thing is you can use any wordlist generator of your wish for this.

- Once you have done with creating wordlist you can fire up tool it'll check all the password in the list and will stop immidiatly after correct password is found.
+ Once you have done with creating wordlist you can fire up tool it'll check all the password in the list and will stop immediately after correct password is found.

  Examle :